achrinza/node-ipc/README.md

 #### Server with the `cluster` Module

-`node-ipc` can be used with Node.js' [cluster module](https://nodejs.org/api/cluster.html) to provide the ability to have multiple readers for a single socket.
+`@achrinza/node-ipc` can be used with Node.js' [cluster module](https://nodejs.org/api/cluster.html) to provide the ability to have multiple readers for a single socket.
 Doing so simply requires you to set the `unlink` property in the config to `false` and take care of unlinking the socket path in the master process:

 ##### Server